-Pick a main keyword for every page.
+Pick the main keyword for every page.
 It’s good to have the other keywords mentioned on that page, but your main keyword takes center stage in the titles and optimization.

 More is not better.
 Better is better.

-Now those keywords need to show up on your website, so Google can recognize that you have good content for searchers.
+Now we need to use keywords in your website content, so Google can recognize that you have good content for searchers.

 Review your existing content first.
 Google pays more attention to some parts of your content like titles and headings.
-Put your keywords there, so Google can see them standing out.
+Use your keywords there, so Google can see them standing out.

 Adding your keywords to your SEO settings

-Jimdo Dolphin can do some of the heavy SEO lifting for you.
-Add your keywords to the SEO settings and the Assistant helps you to add them in the right places.
+Jimdo can do some of the heavy SEO lifting for you.
+Add your keywords to the SEO settings.

 Use keywords in your content